Circuit Theory for Chemical Reaction Networks: Underlying Assumptions and Limitations of the Circuit Theory

 where $\mathcal D_{\lmc}$ and $\mathcal D_{\lmc}^{*} $ are given by

 respectively.
 On the one hand, the reaction current $\modcyclecurrel_{\emer_{\lmc}''}$ depends only on the concentration of the terminal species \ch{N_{$\lme$}} and \ch{P_{$\lme$}}.
 On the other hand, the reaction current $\modcyclecurrel_{\emer_{\lmc}}$ (resp. $\modcyclecurrel_{\emer_{\lmc}'}$) does not only depend on the concentration of \ch{N_{$ex$}} and \ch{P_{$ex$}} (resp. \ch{N_{$\lmb$}} and \ch{P_{$\lmb$}}), but also on the concentration of \ch{N_{$\lmb$}} and \ch{P_{$\lmb$}} (resp. \ch{N_{$ex$}} and \ch{P_{$ex$}}) via $\mathcal D_{\lmc}$.
 Thus, only reaction $\emer_{\lmc}''$ can be treated as an independent module (as represented in Fig.~\ref{fig:futher_modularization}c).
 The coupling between reaction $\emer_{\lmc}$ and $\emer_{\lmc}'$ is a direct consequence of sharing the internal species \ch{E_{$\lmc$}}: whether or not this species is available for one effective reaction depends on how much is involved in the other.
 The two reactions $\emer_{\lmc}$ and $\emer_{\lmc}'$ must therefore be considered as part of the same module despite closely resembling a Michaelis and Menten mechanism.
-Note that this is precisely the reason why modules are defined in Sec.~\ref{sec:module_def} as subnetworks with unique sets of internal species.